-Falls from height are the largest cause of death and serious accident in construction and roof accidents account for around 25% of these.
+Falls from height are the largest cause of death and serious accident in construction and fragile roof account for around 25% of these.
 On average 9 people are killed every year from falling through fragile roofs or fragile roof lights.
 Many others suffer serious permanent injuries.

 One of the issues faced by the construction industry is that the majority of people working on roofs are not trained roofers.